-- 1. Treatment T3 (GA3 75 ppm) and T9 (IBA 75 ppm) were found beneficial effect on growth of okra. - 2.
-Maximum yield was recorded under the treatment of plant growth regulator GA3 75 ppm.
+1) Treatment T3 (GA3 75 ppm) and T9 (IBA 75 ppm) were found beneficial effect on growth of okra.

-3. Fruit quality parameter of okra was improved with application of GA3 and NAA.
+- 2) Flowering parameters were found superior as compared to other growth regulators under the treatment of plant growth regulator NAA75 ppm. - 3) Fruit quality of okra was improved with application of GA3 and NAA.